thiagoloureiro/AlertHawk.Chart/README.md

 #### ClickHouse (Required for metrics-api)

 The `alerthawk-metrics-api` component requires ClickHouse to be installed.
+Note that `alerthawk-metrics-api` also requires a SQL Server database (see SQL Server section below).
 You have two options:

 **Option 1: Install ClickHouse as part of this chart (Recommended)**